infinyon/fluvio/DEVELOPER.md

 ```

-### Working with both Release and develop version of Flvuio
+### Working with both Release and developed version of Flvuio

 The next step is very important, as it will help you to prevent subtle development
 bugs.
 Fluvio is built in two separate pieces, `fluvio` (the CLI), and `fluvio-run`